-This page is an inventory of bodies of work that address my exploration of wonder, beauty, interconnectedness, reason, traits, evolution, healing, aging and death.
+This page is an inventory of bodies of work that explore wonder, beauty, interconnectedness, reason, traits, evolution, healing, aging and death.
 Projects take form as monoprints, collages, artist books, portfolios and installations.

 I began inventing imaginary cells in 2016 to distract myself from making socio-political work, the focus of my printmaking for the previous 40 years.
 This biological focus eased my mind from the all-consuming contentious 2016 Presidential election campaign which was more like a cannibalistic circus then a demonstration of civil democracy.
 This conceptual shift towards beauty and wonder soon became part of my studio focus.

 While traveling abroad, I watercolored cellular inventions to relax and to focus my sketchbook work on celebrating life rather than on the dramas and contradictions of human behavior.
 Inspired by science writing and an impetus to explore living systems, biological focused projects soon occupied part of my art practice.